 A bond is a security that represents an agreement to repay borrowed money.
-Watch this video to learn more about how you may be able to use bonds to add income.
+Learn more about how you may be able to use bonds to add income.

 Bonds are issued by 3 entities: U.S. government, state and local governments and corporations.
 Read this article to learn more.